People of the Book

 For over three centuries, the King James Version served as the standard English Bible and has, as such, exerted unparalleled influence on English and American culture in nearly every sphere—including education, law, literature, government, art, science, and religion.1

-Now, the English language was still in flux, still being developed in 1611, and the King James Bible had a huge influence on the development and the standardization of the English language.
-At that time the Bible became the text from which people learned to read, and that was true throughout the 17th century.
+The King James Bible had a huge influence on the development and the standardization of the English language.
+At that time the Bible became the text from which people learned to read, and that was true throughout the seventeenth century.

 The Bible was everywhere—it’s hard for us to imagine that today in our much more pluralistic culture—but the Bible was everywhere.
 It was the theme of popular songs.
 It was even written out on the walls of pubs.
 Everywhere you turned, you would see Scripture written.